snowdrop/k8s-infra/doc/k8s.md

 ## Prerequisite

-- Linux VM (CentOS7, ...) running, that you can ssh on port 22 and where your public key has been imported
+- Linux VM (CentOS 7, ...) running, that you can ssh on port 22 and where your public key has been imported
 - Ansible [>=2.7](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ## Instructions